sphinx-doc/sphinx/Doc-3k/reference/lexical_analysis.rst

    .. note::

-      The name ``_`` is often used in conjunction with internationalization; refer to the documentation for the :mod:`gettext` module (XXX reference: ../lib/module- gettext.html) for more information on this convention.
+      The name ``_`` is often used in conjunction with internationalization;
+      refer to the documentation for the :mod:`gettext` module for more information on this convention.

 ``__*__``
    System-defined names.
 These names are defined by the interpreter and its